hashicorp/terraform-provider-aws/website/docs/r/ecs_task_definition.html.markdown

 official [Developer Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide).
 * `task_role_arn` - (Optional) The ARN of IAM role that allows your Amazon ECS container task to make calls to other AWS services.
 * `network_mode` - (Optional) The Docker networking mode to use for the containers in the task.
 The valid values are `none`, `bridge`, and `host`.
-* `volume` - (Optional) A volume block.
-See below for details about what arguments are supported.
+* `volume` - (Optional) Can be specified multiple times for each volume.
+Each volume block supports fields documented below.
 * `placement_constraints` - (Optional) rules that are taken into consideration during task placement.
 Maximum number of `placement_constraints` is `10`.
 Defined below.